Powered by Flyland Powered by Flyland

 People abuse two chemical forms of cocaine:

-Cocaine users typically administer cocaine orally, intranasally, intravenously, or by inhalation.
+Cocaine users typically administer the drug orally, intranasally, intravenously, or by inhalation.

-A person abusing cocaine will snort the drug (intranasal use), inhale cocaine powder through the nostrils, and absorb cocaine into the bloodstream through the nasal tissues.
+A person abusing cocaine may snort the drug (intranasal use), inhaling cocaine powder through the nostrils, where it is absorbed into the bloodstream via the nasal tissues

-Dissolving cocaine in water, putting it in a syringe with a needle, and then injecting it releases the cocaine directly into the bloodstream and increases the intensity of its side effects.
+Dissolving cocaine in water, drawing it into a syringe, and injecting it releases cocaine directly into the bloodstream, which increases the intensity of its side effects.

-When people abusing cocaine smoke it (inhalation), they inhale its vapor or smoke into the lungs, and absorption into the bloodstream is almost as quick as an injection.
+When cocaine is smoked (inhalation), users inhale its vapor or smoke into the lungs.
+Absorption into the bloodstream is almost as rapid as with injection.

-This immediate euphoric effect is one of the reasons that cocaine (crack) became enormously popular in the 1980s.
+This immediate euphoric effect is one reason why crack cocaine became enormously popular in the 1980s.

 Be intentional; you can do this!